UCSD-E4E/pyFishSenseDev_bak/camera_imaging_pipeline/readme.md

 You can find an example of how to use the imageProcessing class in cip_example.py.
 =======
 ## Params.json file strcuture
-Paste the following into a params.json file if you would like to specify new parametrs for image processing:
+Paste the following into a params.json file if you would like to specify new parameters for image processing:

 {
     "resize_val": 25,